pjerrot/kRakenAPI/README.md

 # **R wrapper for the crypto trading api on the kraken.com exchange**

-Please note that most functions currently only work from Linux.
+Please note that most functions currently does not work from Windows OS - but on Linux and Mac machines.
 Kraken.com apparently made some changes on the website causing functions to return errors when shooting API queries from Windows machines.
 I still haven't figured out why yet - or found a fix.

 Wrapping around (most of) these api calls: https://www.kraken.com/help/api